HenronenGIT/lem-in/README.md

 If you inspect the generated map you can find line:\
 `#Here is the number of lines required: 87`\
-This is the turn count what we need to match for max grade.
+This is the turn count that we need to match for the max grade.

 | Grade | Δ turns made |
 | --- | --- |